ralphcasipe1/shift-left-testing/docs/INTRODUCTION.md

 ## Tutorial
-I would like to have a short on Shift-Left Testing for the developer's perspective
+I would like to have a short tutorial on Shift-Left Testing for the developer's perspective

 These tutorial will not discuss about architecture and security.